jidongbsu/cs452-cthreads-library/README.md

 int cthread_join(cthread_t thread, void **retval);
 ```

-This function let current thread wait for the exit of another thread.
+This function lets current thread wait for the exit of another thread.
 In this assignment, we do not intend to use the argument *retval*.

 ```c
 static void cthread_schedule(int sig);